-A 7 day Ireland itinerary can only be the best if it is full of the things that you like to do.
-In this post, we have highlighted what to see in Ireland in 7 days but have also included alternative options that you might prefer.
+A 7-day Ireland road trip can only be the best if it is full of the things that you like to do.
+In this post, we have highlighted what we think are the best places to see and visit with 7 days in Ireland, and we’ve also included alternative options that you might like.

-On this 7 day trip to Ireland, you’ll be visiting some of its most well-known locations as well as a few relatively unknown destinations along the way.
-If you’re looking for panoramic views, quaint Irish villages, picture-postcard scenery and some off-the-beaten-path spots then read-on.
-You can easily adapt this road trip to suit your own preferences by including our alternative or additional options.
+f you’re looking for panoramic views, quaint Irish villages, picture-postcard scenery and some off-the-beaten-path spots then you’re in the right place.
+You can easily adapt this road trip to suit your own preferences by including our additional options.

 This article sets out how to spend a week in Ireland and takes you along the famous driving routes such as the Wild Atlantic Way, Ring of Kerry, Loophead Peninsula, Sky Road Loop and many more.
 Road-tripping Ireland is hands down the best way to enjoy all that the Emerald Isle has to offer.